GPU instances

 GPU drivers on GCP (GKE)

-The GKE cluster by default has preinstalled NVIDIA driver plugins.
-If CAST AI finds default plugins, it will use them, instructing to install default
+The GKE cluster, by default, has preinstalled NVIDIA driver plugins.
+If Cast AI finds default plugins, it will use them, instructing to install default

 NVIDIA drivers version based on the cluster version, GPU, and instance type.